 The rebel territory technique

-In Moldova (with Transnistria), in Georgia (Abkhazia, South Ossetia), in Ukraine (Crimea, Eastern Ukraine), significant parts of the territories have been wrested from the authority of these countries, to pass into a autonomy under Russian orbit, or even fully integrated into Russian territory.
+In Moldova (with Transnistria), in Georgia (Abkhazia, South Ossetia), in Ukraine (Crimea, eastern Ukraine), notable parts of the territories have been wrested from the authority of these countries, to pass into a autonomy under Russian orbit, or even fully integrated into Russian territory.
 The extreme case being Crimea, invaded in 2014 and now fully integrated into Russia.
 As a strategic question, these territories provide a very clear advantage to Moscow.
 At the military level, they allow him to station troops and stir up tensions.
 From a political point of view, they prevent NATO membership: a country must ensure full control of its territory to join the Atlantic alliance.

 In several territories, Russia has obtained permission to station military troops, under cover of peacekeeping forces.
 In Armenia, the Russian presence was reinforced by the last defeat against Azerbaijan in Nagorno Karabagh.
 And in Azerbaijan, thanks to this conflict, Russian troops ensure peacekeeping.
 Ditto on the Moldavian territory of Transnistria torn from Moldova.